joliss/techblog/drafts/2012-10-01-emberjs-retrospective.markdown

 smaller frameworks like Backbone.
 Thanks to Ember, we've been able to grow a lot of client-side logic without ending up with spaghetti code.

 **I've used Ember for small side-projects.
-What issues will I encounter in a larger project?**
+What issues will I encounter as I move to a larger project?**

 You likely won't get away with skimping on testing.